m-c-frank/easyghpages/README.md

-# easyghpages Publishing Markdown with GitHub Pages and Custom Domain
+# easyghpages setup by m-c-frank

 This README provides a script for an interactive CLI setup to publish a `README.md` file using GitHub Pages with a custom domain.
 Use the setup script to fork this repository into your own account and set up GitHub Pages.